Governing the Energy Transition: Local Action, International Ambition

 Knowledge Exchange Workshop

-Dr Leslie-Anne Duvic-Paoli
+Convenor: Dr Leslie-Anne Duvic-Paoli

 Workshop supported by King’s College London’s ESRC Impact Acceleration Account

 Context: Radically new energy policies are needed to decarbonize our economies to mitigate climate change in line with the objectives of the Paris Climate Agreement.
 The energy sector is crucial in this endeavour, energy production and consumption accounting for two thirds of greenhouse gas emissions.
 While energy governance has traditionally been a technocratic field, recent international developments, such as the adoption of a stand-alone sustainable development goal on energy and the design of nationally determined contributions anticipating significant changes in the energy sector to implement the Paris Agreement have opened domestic energy policies to increased external scrutiny.
 Global stakeholders, including international and regional organisations as well as civil society, are paying significant attention to how national energy policies are designed.
 In this context, international legal instruments can either facilitate or challenge the adoption of climate-friendly policies.
 For instance, Sustainable Development Goal 7 is generally considered to offer a road map for a global transition to renewable energies while investment treaties have been widely criticised for being inadequate in a context of climate emergency and for failing to support the move to decarbonised energy systems.
-Held at a time of significant legal change, the workshop will provide a forum to address the impacts of international energy regimes on regional, national and local transitions.
+Held at a time of significant legal change, the workshop provided a forum to address the impacts of international energy regimes on regional, national and local transitions.

 - Lessons learnt: How have international energy initiatives influenced, positively or negatively, the governance of the energy transition at national and local levels so far?
 Under which conditions can international energy initiatives improve the governance of the energy transition at national and local levels?
 To which extent have local specificities been accounted for?
 Is it possible to identify best practices?